serokell/time-warp-nt/notes/shelley/Interface.md

 In `Pos.Launcher.Resource`, for instance, the logic layer and diffusion layer resources are mixed together.
 Instead of paring this file down, we'll copy out the pieces relevant to each layer, to a file relevant to each layer.

+### Use in derivative programs

+auxx, tools, wallet, and explorer.

+#### auxx

+Looking at `Main.hs`, it seems no change is necessary.
+A logic/diffusion layer split isn't needed here, so it runs neither of them.
+The complexity of the diffusion layer would be overkill given that the auxx only.

+NB: it uses the existing `Pos.Launcher` infrastructure and *does* spin up a time-warp node.
+That's fine.

+#### wallet

+Similar story to auxx: it will run a time-warp node etc. via the `Pos.Launcher` infrastructure.
+However, the wallet *should* use the logic/diffusion layer split, as it does at the moment run all the full node logic.

+#### explorer

+Again, similar story.

 ### Relationship to monad transformer stacks